IMBUILDINGS/docs/README.md

 In case a device is configured not to use the header within the payload, the parser needs to know what payload to parse.<br>
 Within LoRaWAN you can use the **FPort** to determine the type of payload.

-*Removing the header is not recommended for NB-IoT devices.*
+!>*Removing the header is not recommended for NB-IoT devices.*

 ### IMBuildings PayloadParser
 For decoding we have an example Payload Parser available which is written in JavaScript.\